 - Hearing and vision screening: every year.

 - Depression screening: every year.
 If you feel down, sad, or hopeless for two or more weeks, or have little interest in or get little pleasure from things you once enjoyed, you may be depressed.
 Don’t try to “tough it out.”
 Untreated depression is bad for your mental and physical health.
 Talk to your healthcare provider and get the treatment you need.

-- Dental check-up: as often as your dentist recommends, and at least once a year.
+- Dental check-up: As often as your dentist recommends, and at least once a year.
 Your dentist should clean your teeth and check for cavities.
-If you wear dentures, he or she should check to make sure they still fit properly.
+If you wear dentures, they should be checked to make sure they still fit properly.
 Your dentist should also check for signs of diseases of the mouth, including cancer.

-- Screening for diseases that you can get during sex: this is important at any age if you are sexually active.
+- Sexually transmitted disease screening: If you are sexually active but not in a monogamous relationship, these screenings are important at any age.
 Talk with your healthcare provider about this and how to practice safe sex.